mikehadlow/samlproxy/README.md

 # SAML Proxy

-An an example implementation of a SAML IdP Proxy
+An example implementation of a SAML IdP Proxy

-__WARNING__: This project is provided as an example only.
+__WARNING__: _This project is provided as an example only.
 It comes with no waranty whatsoever.
-Use at entirely your own risk.
+Use at entirely your own risk._

 ## Table of Contents